-These consolidated financial statements include the accounts of the Company and its wholly-owned subsidiary Grupo Minero Alset, S.A. de.
-C.V. ("Grupo") in Mexico.
-Grupo was incorporated on June 7, 2016.
+These consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries, Grupo Minero Alset, S.A. de.
+C.V. ("Grupo") in Mexico and North Idaho Metals Corporation ("North Idaho") in Delaware, United States.
+Grupo and North Idaho were incorporated on June 7, 2016 and May 11, 2021, respectively.
 All inter-company balances and transactions have been eliminated on consolidation.